BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 == Checking Properties under Environmental Constraints Environmental constraints are constraints on the inputs to the circuit.
 They are of the form $P[C, T]$ to denote that we only need a constraint to hold if $P[C, T]$ is true.
 We call such a constraint a "care predicate".

-=== Index Over Care Predicate Cases
-Notice that one easy way to include environmental constraints is to simply add them to the guards of the output constraint.
+=== Index Over Care Predicate Cases via Indexing Relation Restriction Notice that one easy way to include environmental constraints is to simply add them to the guards of the output constraint.
 We can then check for the property holding under the enviromental constraint as described above.

-However, this can lead to problems for abstractions that merge cases covering $(C_1, T_1), (C_2, T_2)$ where $C_1, T_1 ent P$ but $C_2, T_2 nent P$.
-Specifically, are more likely to have weak disagreements as these cases cannot assume the environmental constraint holds.
+However, this can lead to problems for abstractions that merge cases covering $(C_1, T_1), (C_2, T_2)$ where $C_1, T_1 ent P$ but $C_2, T_2 nent P$#footnote([Notably, if we don't use abstraction then this should work smoothly.
+Probably what Jasper Gold does with its recipies.]).
+Specifically, this is more likely to have weak disagreements as these cases cannot assume the environmental constraint holds.

 This is referenced to in the 2002 paper where it is recommended to find indexing relations that exactly index cases in $P$ and not any in $not P$.

-It is recommended to find an indexing relation specific to each particular constraint that avoids covering unnecessary cases not in $P$.
+To get such an indexing relation, one straightforward idea is to have a new indexing relation that is the conjuction of the original indexing relation and the input constraint.
+This will ensure that the indexing relation only ever indexes target variable assignments satisfying the care predicate.
+However, this can still lead to weak disagreements from the indexing relation being too coarse.

 Another way to mitigate the weak disagreements is to use the alternative checking method involving reversing the indexing, described earlier.
 This can avoid weak disagreements in some cases but can be more computationally expensive.

+Given an indexing relation that only indexes the cases in $P$, we can just apply the symbolic indexing transformation on the antecedent, run the simulation and check the output constraints as described above.

+==== Variation: Condition the Antecedent Rather than Restricting the Indexing Relation We note that doing the combining the above approach with the automatic abstraction would destroy the partitioned abstraction preimage structure, meaning we cannot directly apply the efficient preimage computations described above.

+However, we can employ a similar strategy where we first modify each BDD expression $e$ in the antecedent to the form $(e and P) or overline(P) equiv P -> e$.
+We can then do the strong preimage computations, allowing us to only consider the indexing cases we know $e$ to be true when the care predicate is true (corresponding to those cases that map exclusively to the bottom left 3 quadrants in the below image).
+We modify the guard of the output constraint to include $P$ and do the checking as described above.

+Note that compared to when we don't have input constraints, doing this will potentially cause some signals to be $top$, but only when the indexing variable assignment indexes into both $P$ and $overline(P)$.
+This is actually alright, since neither $P^R$ nor $P_R$ will contain such cases, thus not affecting our output checking procedure (for either correctness or counter example analysis).
+Since the only indexing cases that we consider during analysis are those that index at least one case in $P$, this is equivalent to to restriction method described above.

-This is especially true if we use the automatic abstraction algorithm since we cannot make use of the partitioned abstraction preimage.
+Since we are not modify the indexing relation, we can still use the partitioned abstraction preimage operations which are more efficient.

 === Parametric Encoding
 #let al = $angle.l$